truenas/documentation/content/SCALE/SCALEUIReference/Storage/Datasets/ZvolsScreensScale.md

 ---
 title: "Zvol Screens"
-description: "This article provides information on Zvol screen settings and functions."
+description: "This article provides information on the settings and functions found on the Zvol screens and widgets."
 weight: 20
 tags:
  - scalezvols